-We plan to improve the Amino's performance by improving our data schema and the ptrace monitoring interface.
+We also plan to further improve the performance of Amino.
+There are two performance aspects we plan to focus on: (1) our data schema and (2) our ptrace monitoring interface.
 Currently our Data database uses a balanced tree.
-We plan to create a custom access method that will give us control over data placement by write pages to a file or disk directly, thus allowing us to align data properly with the native OS page size and improve performance for data operations, which suffer compared to a standard disk based file system.
+We plan to use a custom access method that will write pages to a file (or possibly raw disk) directly.
+This will give us more control over data placement, and allow us to align data properly with the native OS page size.
+BDB's modular design means that we can use the existing locking, logging, transaction, and caching components.
+This should help improve performance for data operations, which suffer compared to a standard disk based file system.
 We also plan to investigate changes to the Path database that would improve concurrent access.
 Because the database schema is so flexible compared to a file system layout, we also plan to explore application specific schemas (e.g., changing B-trees to hash tables, adding fields, or introducing indices).

 To further improve the ptrace interface, we believe that we should reduce both the number of context switches and data copies between the kernel and the monitor.
-We believe that two key ways to do this are: (1) the kernel should use a shared-memory segment to manipulate the user process's registers so that data copies and context switches are reduced; and (2) several ptrace operations could be bundled into a single system call (e.g., waiting for notification could be combined with retrieving registers) to reduce context switches [Purohit et al. 2003].
+We believe that three key ways to do this are: (1) the kernel should use a sharedmemory segment to manipulate the user process's registers so that data copies and context switches are reduced; (2) the monitor should be able to map regions from the user process's address space into its own; and (3) several ptrace operations could be bundled into a single system call (e.g., waiting for notification could be combined with retrieving registers) to reduce context switches [32].
+Finally, we are also considering porting performance-sensitive subsets of the database and the monitor into the kernel (e.g., path name resolution and file-table lookups).